SoccerMaster: A Vision Foundation Model for Soccer Understanding: Pretraining Dataset Construction and Integration

 \subsection{Spatial Perception Tasks}

-During pretraining, the spatial perception tasks focus on two primary tasks: athlete detection and pitch registration, leveraging annotated data from two sources: automatically generated data from our pipeline and existing data from SoccerNet-GSR~\cite{SoccerNet-GSR}.
+During pretraining, the spatial perception module addresses two primary tasks: (i) athlete detection and identification, and (ii) pitch registration.
+These tasks leverage annotated data from two sources: automatically generated data from our pipeline and existing data from SoccerNet-GSR~\cite{SoccerNet-GSR}.